 Keep Your Meatballs the Same Size

-Getting all 20-24 meatballs roughly the same size matters more than you’d think.
-If some are big and some are small, the small ones will overcook and dry out while you’re waiting for the big ones to finish.
+Try to make all 20-24 meatballs roughly the same size so they cook evenly.
+If some are way bigger than others, the small ones will dry out before the big ones are cooked through.

 Related Recipes